-The labour supply and demand model and contractor forecast review enables BCIB to effectively source and supply the skilled workforce in a timely manner and help mitigate labour supply risk.
+The labour supply and demand model and contractor forecast review enables BCIB to effectively source and supply the skilled workforce for contractors.
+These companies can access and rely on skilled trades workers provided by BCIB, which helps mitigate labour supply risk.